Chad Gable: Training (2013–2015)

 In November 2013, Betts signed a contract with the professional wrestling promotion WWE.
-He was assigned to the WWE Performance Center in Orlando, Florida and adopted the ring name Chad Gable (a nod to Olympian Dan Gable).
-He made his in-ring debut at a NXT house show in Cocoa Beach, Florida on September 5, 2014, defeating Troy McClain.
-He had a match against then debuting Braun Strowman at an NXT live event in Jacksonville, Florida on December 19, 2014 in a losing effort.
-He made his television debut on the January 8, 2015 episode of NXT, losing to Tyler Breeze.
+He was assigned to the WWE Performance Center in Orlando, Florida, and adopted the ring name Chad Gable (a nod to Olympian Dan Gable).
+He made his in-ring debut at an NXT house show in Cocoa Beach, Florida on September 5, 2014, defeating Troy McClain.
+He had a match against then debuting Braun Strowman at an NXT Live event in Jacksonville, Florida on December 19, 2014, in a losing effort.
+He made his television debut on the January 8, 2015, episode of NXT, losing to Tyler Breeze.

 American Alpha (2015–2017)

 Starting in May 2015, NXT newcomer Chad Gable began a storyline with Jason Jordan, in which he tried to convince Jordan to form a new partnership, following the dissolution of Jordan's team with Tye Dillinger.
 After nearly two months of coaxing, Jordan finally agreed to a tag team match with Gable as his teammate.
 On the July 15 episode of NXT, Jordan and Gable were successful in their official debut together against the team of Elias Samson and Steve Cutler.
 On September 2, Jordan and Gable competed in the first round of the Dusty Rhodes Tag Team Classic tournament, beating the team of Neville and Solomon Crowe.
 After defeating the Hype Bros, they would get eliminated from the tournament by the team of Baron Corbin and Rhyno.
 Originally villains, the duo turned into fan favorites even in defeat, when they showed fighting spirit and resiliency throughout the match.
-At NXT TakeOver: London, Gable and Jordan were successful in a fatal four-way tag team match which was taped for the December 23 episode of NXT.
-On the January 8 tapings of NXT, the team of Jordan and Gable began using the name American Alpha.
+At NXT TakeOver: London, Gable and Jordan were successful in a fatal four-way tag team match, which was taped for the December 23 episode of NXT.
+During the January 8 tapings of NXT, the team of Jordan and Gable began using the name American Alpha.

-American Alpha faced off with the Vaudevillains on the March 16 episode of NXT in a number one contender's match where they emerged victorious, earning them an NXT Tag Team Championship match against Dash and Dawson, now called "The Revival", at NXT TakeOver: Dallas.
+American Alpha faced off with the Vaudevillains on the March 16 episode of NXT in a number one contender's match where they emerged victorious, earning them an NXT Tag Team Championship match against Dash Wilder and Scott Dawson, now called "The Revival", at NXT TakeOver: Dallas.
 The pair won the NXT Tag Team Championship at the event.
-On June 8 at NXT TakeOver: The End, American Alpha lost the titles back to The Revival, ending their reign at 68 days.
+On June 8 at NXT TakeOver: The End, American Alpha lost the title back to The Revival, ending their reign at 68 days.
 After the match, they were assaulted by the debuting Authors of Pain (Akam and Rezar), who were managed by the legendary manager, Paul Ellering.
-The pair subsequently failed to win back the NXT Tag Team Championship after being defeated by the Revival in a two out of three falls match on the July 6 episode of NXT, before wrestling their final match on the brand on July 20, where they were defeated by The Authors of Pain.
+The pair subsequently failed to win back the NXT Tag Team Championship after being defeated by the Revival in a two out of three falls match on the July 6 episode of NXT, before wrestling their final match on the brand on July 20, where they were defeated by the Authors of Pain.